joeadops/tronberry/README.md

 A daemon to fetch images from Tronbyt and display on a matrix LED display connected to a Raspberry Pi.

+It has only been tested with a Raspberry Pi Zero 2W, but should work with all devices supported by https://github.com/hzeller/rpi-rgb-led-matrix.

 ## Installation

 In order to avoid flickering, follow these steps (taken from https://github.com/hzeller/rpi-rgb-led-matrix?tab=readme-ov-file#troubleshooting):